canada-ca/PCTF-CCP/public-sector-profile/Readme.md

-Please find attached the latest IMSC PCTF Version 1.0 Document Version 0.5 dated May 30th, 2019
+# Public Sector Profile of the Pan-Canadian Trust Framework Version 1.0 Document Version 0.5 dated May 30th, 2019

 A quick recap of sequence of events leading up to this document version: